String topology for stacks: Gysin maps

 Let $G$ be a subgroup of a finite (discrete) group $H$.
 Let $Y$ be a manifold endowed with a (right) $H$-action (and thus a $G$-action).
 Consider the quotient stacks $[Y/H]$ and $[Y/H]$.
-There are well known ``transfer maps'' ${\rm tr}_H^G:H_*^H(Y)\to H_*^G(Y)$ (see~\cite{Ben}) \begin{lem} When $G$ is a finite group, the Gysin map associated to the cartesian square
+There are well known ``transfer maps'' ${\rm tr}_H^G\:H_*^H(Y)\to H_*^G(Y)$ (see~\cite{Ben})